 The molecular analysis showed that the lung tissue of the exposed mice had several altered genes.

 One of the altered genes, called alpha-1-antitrypsin, is also common to humans.
-Deficiency in the protein that the gene codes for can raise the risk of emphysema and other diseases.
+Deficiency in the protein that the gene codes for can

 The researchers note that their findings are consistent with studies that show lung development differs in male and female fetuses, and they suggest that “male mice may be more susceptible than female mice to insults occurring during lung development.”